olivierflebus/docker-borgmatic/README.md

 ### Description

-This is a fork of the b3vis docker-borgmatic image (https://github.com/b3vis/docker-borgmatic) that I've rebased to python:3.8-slim-buster, as the alpine base has serious performance issues over ssh on my unraid system (don't know why).
+This is a fork of the b3vis docker-borgmatic image (https://github.com/b3vis/docker-borgmatic) that I've rebased to python:3.8-slim-buster (and then upgraded to bullseye), as the alpine base has serious performance issues over ssh on my unraid system (don't know why).

+With this simple modification I'm able to go from 1 MB/s to 50 MB/s between my two borg machines.

+Speed issues (and fix) can also be observed just running scp between the two machines.
+So it seems it's not borg's fault ;-)

 ### Usage